 OSMS and Nation of Makers (NOM) then teamed up to create and release a Community Impact Survey to more-fully understand the technologies used, activity status of the groups, and partnerships that were built as part of supply production and distribution.
 We also have incorporated response data from a parallel Fab Foundation survey of its global network of FabLabs.
 In January 2021, we released a full data analysis in our report, Design | Make | Protect.
 Download it above.

 This infographic is exclusively fed by the Tally data we’ve obtained between March and August 2020, and therefore tracks a total of 16 Million devices.
 You can interact with our dashboard by clicking on specific equipment types, or selecting them and the date ranges from the dropdown menus on the top.

 Relative Production Data, Normalized by Population

 The above infographic displays relative production – PPE items per million population – for each of the 52 countries we have received production data from.

 The above infographic opens in a new window due to mapping requirements.
 It displays the cities, states and countries of our data sources.
 Some organizations are nation-wide collaborations, so the pins are centered within these countries.
 You can filter by country.

 “...it meant the world and literally, in some cases, probably our lives to have this equipment and protective equipment produced and distributed by this army of volunteers.
 And…I don’t know that we can ever say thank you enough.“David Rainosek, MD, Associate Medical Director of St. Vincent Rehabilitation Hospital, Arkansas, USA

-Want to get involved, become a partner in solving big problems, or learn more about our data?
+Want to use the data of our report, become a partner in solving big problems, or learn more about us?